Tornadoes of 2004: June 9 (Europe)

-June 11–12
+June 10–13

+The first day of the three-day tornado outbreak saw several weak tornadoes across Illinois, South Dakota, Colorado, Nebraska, and Wyoming.
+One of these tornadoes are well documented by several chasers and this tornado damaged a farmstead, destroying two trailers while leaving one slightly damaged, injuring two in an overturned vehicle pulling an U-haul trailer, overturning a center pivot irrigation and unroofing couple of outbuildings in Chappell, Nebraska.

 A small tornado outbreak began across the Midwestern United States on June 11, mainly in Iowa and Wisconsin.
 Most of the tornadoes that occurred this day were weak, being rated F0 or F1.
 However, a few strong tornadoes did touch down, the most significant being an F3 tornado that caused deep ground scouring and destroyed a home near Le Roy, Minnesota.
-The next day would bring more tornadoes, this time to Kansas.
+Another F3 tornado touched down in Buena Vista County, Iowa, before moving towards Clay County, where it destroyed an iron bridge while damaging many crops as it raised a large debris cloud.
+A strong tornado developed in rural area of Mitchell County, Texas after sunset where it rolled a Ford Expedition at a considerable distance and destroyed eight trailers near the end of its life cycle, three motorists would be injured by this tornado.
+The next day would bring more tornadoes, this time mostly to Kansas.
 The first tornado was reported near Belle Plaine, which was rated F0.
 After the first tornado lifted, the same supercell produced another tornado, which would go on to impact structures near Mulvane.
-This tornado directly hit a house and completely removed it from its foundation.
+This F3 tornado directly hit an anchor-bolted frame house and completely swept it away.
+Cars from the garage were thrown over 1/4 mi and mangled beyond recognition or crumpled into balls.
+Two inhabitants survived this tornado under the staircase in the basement.
 After the Mulvane tornado dissipated, another photogenic tornado touched down near Rock and was rated F0.
 This supercell would go on to produce several more tornadoes, all of which were rated F0.

+The last day of the outbreak brought several weak tornadoes across Michigan, Nebraska, Ohio, and Tennessee.
+A large supercell spawned five weak tornadoes with twin F0 tornadoes that occurred in Lancaster County, where both tornadoes did some damage to trees and outbuildings.
 Overall, 46 tornadoes touched down during this outbreak.